marroneid/github-final-project/README.md

 # github-final-project
-Repo for coursea course Getting started with Git and Github
+Repo for coursera course Getting started with Git and Github

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input: